mwcoleman/PreRadE/readme.md

 # mmRad
-This repository contains code and models for my Master of AI minor thesis component: Self-Supervised learning for Radiological Images and Text: An Evaluation of Pre-text tasks
+This repository contains code and models for my minor thesis: Self-Supervised learning for Radiological Images and Text: An Evaluation of Pre-text tasks

 Note: codebase is a work in progress and will be updated ongoing (with potential for things to break).